-Event 12.16.14
+Event 1.26.16

-This webinar was originally presented on December 16, 2014.
+This webinar was originally presented on January 26, 2016.

-On September 18, 2014 OSHA published its final rule on occupational injury and illness recordkeeping and reporting requirement to be effective January 1, 2015.
-The final rule on recordkeeping dramatically increased employers' reporting requirements.
+OSHA's recordkeeping standard requires all non-exempt employers to post their 300A Summaries for each establishment for three (3) months starting February 1.
+OSHA reviewed its standard on occupational injury and illness recordkeeping and reporting requirement and the revisions became effective on January 1, 2015.
+The revised rule on recordkeeping dramatically increased employers' reporting requirements.
 In a surprise move, OSHA also announced that the information obtained from these new reporting requirements would be made public on OSHA's web site.

+Unfortunately, a significant number of employers are not aware of all the changes to the recordkeeping standard.
 Many employers think their OSHA recordkeeping logs and procedures are fully compliant, only to learn after an OSHA inspection and, in some cases, hundreds of thousands of dollars in penalties, that they were not.
 Under OSHA's recordkeeping regulation, covered employers are required to prepare and maintain logs for serious occupational injuries and illnesses as well fatalities, using the OSHA 300 log.